Kriz-hub/Football_League_Database/README.md

 * Heroku

 ## Features
 The website has been built with a mobile-first approach and is responsive.
 This is achieved by using the front end framework from Materialize and custom-written css.

 ## CRUD functions

+**Users can create Clubs, Leagues and Matches to the database.
+(Create)**
+* In the area "Clubs" and "Leagues" allows the user to create those.
+* The area of "Matches" allows the user to enter fields Date, Club1, Club2, Score Club1, Score Club2 to create a match

+**Users can browse through all Clubs, Leagues and Matches contained in the database.
+(Read)**
+* The areas "Clubs" and "Leagues" and "Matches" allows the user to look back all of them what is added.

+**Users can edit Clubs, Leagues and Matches in the database.
+(Update)**
+* In the area "Clubs" and "Leagues" allows the user to click on the created item to alter there names.
+* The area of "Matches" allows the user to later fields Date, Club1, Club2, Score Club1, Score Club2 when he clicks on an existing match.

+**Users can delete Clubs, Leagues and Matches in the database.
+(Delete)**
+* In all areas items can be deleted, all match items can be deleted as well when the erasing have effect on those items.
+For example when a league is deleted, all matches which are related have to be deleted as well.

 ## Challenges